jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Upload Albums (from Local Folder) into Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Create Albums in Immich Photos'.
+- From: v3.0.0
 - Usage:
   - To run this feature you have to use the flag _'-iuAlb,  --immich-upload-albums <ALBUMS_FOLDER>'_
   - Where \<ALBUMS_FOLDER> is the folder that contains all the Albums that you want to upload,
 - Pre-Requisites:
-  - Cconfigure properly the file 'Config.ini'
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
 - Explanation:
   - The Tool will connect automatically to your Immich Photos account and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Immich Photos and with the same Album name as Album folder.